Mismatched Shoes Are A Secret Styling Tool, Here’s How To Do It

 While I’ve always been against the idea of mismatched shoes, Gucci’s Resort 2023 collection made me reconsider Waldorf’s mishap.
 Creative director Alessandro Michele unveiled a look that not only put mismatched shoes on the runway, but celebrated the controversial styling, by way of a two-tone black-and-white blouse-and-pants combo, paired with non-matching shoes.

 After Gucci’s show, I set out to try the trick on my own.
-While fashion brands like Sarah Jessica Parker’s SJP Collection and Charlotte Stone have offered different color shoes for some time now, I figured the best (and frankly most affordable) way to try it for myself was to literally wear two mismatched shoes in one outfit.
-I first analyzed the references in front of me: I could go all out with contrasting, metallic colors à la Bradshaw, or I could take a tip from Waldorf’s mishap and wear two different shoes that were quite similar to one another.
+I figured the best (and frankly most affordable) way to try it for myself was to literally wear two mismatched shoes in one outfit.
+I first analysed the references in front of me: I could go all out with contrasting, metallic colours à la Bradshaw, or I could take a tip from Waldorf’s mishap and wear two different shoes that were quite similar to one another.

 As a fan of neutral dressing, I went with the latter because, well, baby steps.
 I also made sure to choose two pairs of shoes that were the same height because this experiment could not end up with me limping, or worse, a broken hip.
 I figured a white slip-on sandal with zigzag strings in front could go well with a beige sandal that featured wavy straps.
 As long as we were going for mismatched, I figured the asymmetry between the two pairs was justified.